InfinityWallet/InfinityProtocol/README.md

 The expected liquidity to be minted can be calculated with the Infinity SDK using the getLiquidityMintedFlexible function.
 You can then modify this value by your slippage tolerance to provide a liquidityMin.
 However for ease of use on the testnet you can choose a liquidityMin of 0.

+### Removing liquidity
+You can redeem your liquidity pool tokens at any time and choose to receive either both of the tokens from a pair or a single token.
+The amounts received depend on the current pool reserves and their ratio in the pool.
+We will look at how to remove liquidity in a single token with the removeLiquiditySingle function.

+The **removeLiquiditySingle** function accepts these parameters:

+- address **tokenA** - The contract address of the other token in the pool.
+- address **tokenOut** - The contract address of the token you want out of the pool.
+- uint **liquidity** - The amount of liquidity pool tokens you want to redeem.
+- uint **amountOutMin** - The minimum amount of the tokenOut you will accept in return.
+- address **to** - The address to receive the tokens.
+- uint **deadline** - The Unix-time deadline which the transaction must be confirmed before.

+The expected tokens to be received can be calculated with the Infinity SDK using the getLiquidityValueSingle function.
+You can then modify this value by your slippage tolerance to provide an amountOutMin.
+However for ease of use on the testnet you can choose an amountOutMin of 0.